 Grilled vegetables done right

-Grilling vegetable is perhaps the most delicious way to prepare vegetables.
+Grilling is perhaps the most delicious way to prepare vegetables.
 Why?
 It adds loads of taste and texture.
 You can eat grilled vegetables hot and/or cold and the addition of the grill stripes make it even more enticing.

 Which vegetables can you grill?